 Having access to where, how and how much your competitors are spending, as well as what they’re promoting, is key to remaining competitive.

-Here’s how to get started spying on the competition.
+Here’s how to get started spying on your competitor's ad strategies.

 1. Monitor Keyword Targeting